mogensen/docker-handson-training/3-Docker-swarm/Exercises.md

 Note that this is something that docker has changed a lot over time.
 Newest documentation is here: [Docker compose endpoint mode](https://docs.docker.com/compose/compose-file/#endpoint_mode)

+_Note: When changing the network configuration in swarm, you may need to delete the entire stack and deploy it again!_

 ## Playing with node failure